babneek/sports-player-tracking/README.md

     python src/main.py
     ```

 3.  **Find the Output**: The script will process the video and save the final result, with player IDs drawn on the frames, to `output/output_video.mp4`.
 A confirmation message will be printed to the console upon completion.

+## Note on Large Files

+- The model file `data/best.pt` is **not included in this repository** because it exceeds GitHub's 100MB file size limit.
+If you need the model file to run the project, please contact the author or provide your own YOLO weights.
+- Output videos (e.g., `output/output_video.mp4`) are also excluded from version control for size reasons.
+Run the script to generate your own output videos.